siemens/gencmpclient/README.md

 * OpenSSL development edition; supported versions: 1.1.1, 3.0, 3.1
 * [Security Utilities (libsecutils)](https://github.com/siemens/libsecutils)
 * [CMPforOpenSSL](https://github.com/mpeylo/cmpossl),
-  a CMP+HTTP extension to OpenSSL, needed at least when using OpenSSL 1.x
+  a CMP+HTTP extension to OpenSSL, needed when using OpenSSL 1.x or if the environment variable `USE_LIBCMP` is defined.

 For instance, on a Debian system the prerequisites may be installed simply as follows:
 ```